Trees Are Overrated

 At last, I have an inkling of what Veldman felt at Nash, and what Rosmarino means when she says that “these landscapes will make your heart sing.”
 I stand knee-deep in the dancing blue grama and sand dropseed listening to grasshoppers buzz.
 A meadowlark trills.
 Prairie dogs skitter between burrows, chirping in alarm.
 I spy a train on the horizon, so far away it looks like a caterpillar crawling along the ground.
 It takes forever to inch out of view.

 This Atlantic Planet story was supported by the HHMI Department of Science Education.
+Reporting was also supported in part by a Knight Science Journalism Project Fellowship at MIT.